protolambda/eth2-surround/README.md

 This would be a `O(1)`, with 54000 epochs of history, it is sufficient to read just 4 bytes to figure out if it can be slashed!
 Updating can be more expensive than other solutions like the manhatten index however, but not too much.

-Note that instead of distances to source, the source itself could also be encoded.
+Note that instead of distances to target, the target itself could also be encoded.

-For each value (can be distance or source), you would need 2 bytes (`log2(54000) = ~ 15.7  -> 16 bits`).
+For each value (can be distance or target), you would need 2 bytes (`log2(54000) = ~ 15.7  -> 16 bits`).

 There is a trade-off here:
 - for lots of small spans, encoding the distance is better: lots of small values like 1, 2, 3.
 It compresses well.
-- for bigger spans, encoding the source is better: lots of references to the same source, so values are a lot alike.
+- for bigger spans, encoding the absolute target is better: lots of references to the same target, so values are a lot alike.
 It compresses well.

-Since the max-span and min-span obviously tend to different span sizes here, the preferred encoding can be chosen for both.
+Since the max-span and min-span obviously tend to different span sizes here, the preferred encoding can be chosen for both separately.

-And then there are default values, which are especially bothersome in the min-span case: you do not want to update ~54000 values when you found a new attestation in an early epoch.
-Instead, you could track the index of the highest seen source for the values, and use that to check if a real value should be read or not (if its index is higher than the highest seen, it will be the distance to the highest seen).

-And a final optimization would be to have a few "special values" for low spans in the case you encode the source location; e.g. reserve `0xfff0 ...
-0xffff` for distances `0...15` (which can be converted to regular source locations) by substracting these from the index of the value that is read (a.k.a. the target of the incoming attestation).
+Another optimization would be to have a few "special values" for low spans in the case you encode the absolute target location; e.g. reserve `0xfff0 ...
+0xffff` for distances `0...15` (which can be converted to regular target locations) by substracting these from the index of the value that is read (a.k.a. the source of the incoming attestation).
 This ensures that for the smaller spans, values are still the same (instead of incrementing) and compress well.

 This solution would take `2 indexes * 54000 epochs * 300000 validators * 2 byte ints = 64.8 GB`.
 However, the lookups have good locality for caching (latest epochs are close together)